Dusit Palace: Celestial palace

 Chulalongkorn got the idea of having a royal residence with spacious gardens on the outskirts of the capital from European monarchs during his trip to Europe in 1897.
 When he returned to Bangkok he began to build a new royal compound within walking distance of the Grand Palace.
-He began by acquiring farmlands and orchards between Padung Krung Kasem and Samsen canals from Privy Purse funds.
+He began by acquiring farmlands and orchards between the Padung Krung Kasem and Samsen canals from Privy Purse funds.
 The king named this area Suan Dusit meaning 'celestial garden'.
 The first building in the area was a single story wooden structure, used by the king, his consorts, and his children for occasional stays.
 In 1890s, plans for a permanent set of residences were drawn up and construction began under the supervision of Prince Narisara Nuvadtivongs (the king's brother) and C. Sandreczki (a German architect, responsible for the Boromphiman Palace).
-Apart from the prince all other members of the team were Europeans.
+Apart from the prince, all other members of the team were Europeans.
 When it became clear that Chulalongkorn preferred to stay in the garden, with only occasional visits to the Grand Palace for state and royal ceremonies, the name was changed to Wang Dusit meaning 'celestial dwelling'.
 The king also ordered the construction of Wat Benchamabophit nearby to serve as the palace's official temple.

 Abhisek Dusit Throne Hall was built in 1904 as an audience hall and entertainment venue for the Dusit Palace complex.

 The north façade of the Ananta Samakhom Throne Hall, built in 1908 as an audience hall for the palace.

 Apart from his long walks, Chulalongkorn also indulged in the new and fashionable pastime of cycling.
-Even before he took permanent residence at Dusit Palace, he would take his entourage cycling from the Grand Palace to the garden and back.
-With bicycling trips often taking all day.
+Even before he took permanent residence at Dusit Palace, he would take his entourage cycling from the Grand Palace to the garden and back, with bicycling trips often taking all day.
 The pathway connecting the Grand Palace to Dusit Palace eventually became Ratchadamnoen Avenue.
 The construction of both Dusit Palace and Ratchadamnoen Avenue allowed and encouraged the expansion of Bangkok outside its city walls and the traditional confines of the Rattanakosin area.
 The palace expanded Bangkok northwards, while the avenue accommodated further growth.
-The avenue extended from the palace, starting in front of the Ananta Samakhom Throne Hall and the Royal Plaza southwards along the Makawan Rangsant and Phanfah Lielas Bridges then westward across the Phanbipob Liela Bridge, then south again long the Sanam Luang to the Grand Palace.
+The avenue extended from the palace, starting in front of the Ananta Samakhom Throne Hall and the Royal Plaza southwards along the Makawan Rangsant and Phanfah Lielas Bridges, then westward across the Phanbipob Liela Bridge, then south again along the Sanam Luang to the Grand Palace.

 On Chulalongkorn's return from his second European tour in 1908, he expanded the palace northward, creating an additional private garden called Suan Sunandha (สวนสุนันทา), in honour of his first consort Queen Sunandha Kumariratana, who died in 1880.
 The garden became the setting for residential houses belonging to the king's consorts and children.
 Chulalongkorn lived at the palace until his death at the Amphorn Sathan Residential Hall on 23 October 1910 of kidney disease.